Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images

-where $\| \cdot \|$ is the operator norm, and we naturally extended the definition of Toeplitz operators from functions to bounded sections of $\pi^* \wedge^2 T^*B$. \end{thm} As we shall explain below, Theorem \ref{thm_mazh} is the crucial ingredient connecting fibered Yang-Mills functionals with Hermitian Yang-Mills functionals.
+where $\| \cdot \|$ is the operator norm, and we naturally extended the definition of Toeplitz operators from functions to bounded sections of $\pi^* \wedge^2 T^*B$ as follows: for a decomposition $\omega_H = \sum f_{i j} dz_i d\overline{z}_j$, where $z_1, \ldots, z_n$ are local coordinates on $B$, we let $T_k(\omega_H) := \sum T_k(f_{i j}) dz_i d\overline{z}_j$. \end{thm} As we shall explain below, Theorem \ref{thm_mazh} is the crucial ingredient connecting fibered Yang-Mills functionals with Hermitian Yang-Mills functionals.
 But before this, let us mention another application of Theorem \ref{thm_mazh} to the study of Harder-Narasimhan slopes of direct images.